The Law of Averages dictates that we are the average of the five people we spend the most time with.

 7. Continuously Improve

 The people that have been closest to me throughout my life have contributed to shaping these values.
 From here this helped me to develop the four pillars on which I run my business.
-These are helping people, being conscious of the planet, pushing boundaries, which all contribute to making a profit.
+These are helping people, being conscious of the planet, pushing boundaries, which all contribute to prosperity.

 I wouldn’t have been able to develop these values and pillars without the influence of the closest people in my life.
 This is why I believe it was important to explain on the evening to young students that it makes a difference who you let influence your life as it could have easily gone the other way for me if I made poor decisions about who I listened to.